Medical Policy: 02.02.18

 This Medical Policy document describes the status of medical technology at the time the document was developed.
 Since that time, new technology may have emerged or new medical literature may have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific and medical literature becomes available.

 The noninvasive nature of cardiac bioimpedance has prompted interest in the use of this technology in a variety of outpatient applications.
-It has been proposed as a technique to: determine cardiac versus non-cardiac causes of dyspnea; promote optimization of drug therapy in patients with heart failure or hypertension; provide early detection of rejection in heart transplant recipients; monitor patients with pulmonary hypertension; or optimize the programming of pacemakers.
+It has been proposed as a technique to determine cardiac versus non-cardiac causes of dyspnea; promote optimization of drug therapy in patients with heart failure or hypertension.
 Prognostic values have been studied in relationship to heart failure in profiling survivors versus non-survivors and in association with the need of hospitalization.

 A number of early studies evaluated the accuracy of thoracic bioimpedance compared with other methods of cardiac output measurements, in both the outpatient and inpatient settings.
 In 2002, the Agency for Health Care Research and Quality (AHRQ) published a technology assessment on thoracic electrical bioimpedance (TEB) to evaluate data on the clinical effectiveness for several cardiovascular applications: patients with suspected or known cardiovascular disease; acute dyspnea; pacemakers; inotropic therapy; post-heart transplant evaluation; cardiac patients with a need for fluid management; and hypertension.
 A systematic review and meta-analysis of the TEB literature was conducted.
 The authors concluded that limitations in the available studies did not allow meaningful conclusions concerning the accuracy of thoracic electrical bioimpedance (TEB) compared with other hemodynamic parameters.
 There is also little conclusive evidence regarding TEB’s usefulness in the specific clinical areas addressed.
 This was largely due to the lack of focus on clinical outcomes by researchers in this area.
 The clinical reports on the use of TEB for a variety of clinical indications in reports published from 1991 onwards suggested that this non-invasive method is of interest and may potentially support some of these indications, but there is little evidence that directly addressed how this monitoring technique can affect patient outcomes.